bplmaps/lmec-main-site/content/event/trains-planes-and-automobiles-boston-transit-trivia.md

 What was Boston's first public transit line?
 In what year did it begin operations?

-Join the [Leventhal Map and Education Center](https://www.leventhalmap.org/) with the [Massachusetts Historical Society](https://www.masshist.org/) and [Steven Beaucher](https://bostonintransit.com/) for a trivia night on Boston's transit history.
+Join the [Leventhal Map and Education Center](https://www.leventhalmap.org/) with the [Massachusetts Historical Society](https://www.masshist.org/) for a trivia night on Boston's transit history.

 Trivia rounds will feature a geographic scavenger hunt using [Atlascope](https://atlascope.leventhalmap.org/), knowledge about the city's rails, routes, streets, stations, and more!